disgruntled-penguin/Swerve/README.md

-chrome dino game but its a girl jumping over weird men
+chrome dino game but its a girl naruto-running and jumping over weird men